 The sheer magnitude and diversity of areas in need of restoration and the seriousness of climate change creates space for innovation, excitement, a shared purpose, and the emergence of unexpected partners as we race to slow, reverse, and mitigate climate change.
 Our success in this effort thus requires a multi-pronged strategy – one that reduces emissions, increases extraction and storage, and uses all partners to make this happen.

 How do wolves, beavers and plants help us address climate change?

-Wolves play their part by altering elk and deer use of aspen and cottonwood stands and riparian woody vegetation (27, 28, 40, 41, 42).
+The behavior of wolves and beavers leads to the creation of wetlands and wet meadows provided numbers and distributions are high enough and stable.
+These habitat types with their abundant and densely rooted vegetation in turn extract and store large amounts of atmospheric carbon.
+They also decrease the large seasonal swings in stream flows that do so much damage, creating more even, sustained flows.
+The carbon is extracted from the atmosphere via photosynthesis and then stored above and below ground as biomass (roots, live plants, litter, humus).
+Wolves play their part by altering elk and deer use of aspen and cottonwood stands and riparian woody vegetation.
 In response, these species start increasing in size, abundance and aerial distribution.
-Beavers now have food and material available for building, maintaining and expanding their dam complexes and can begin enhancing and expanding on the changes initiated and maintained by wolves (16, 43, 44).
-These changes brought about by the actions of these two species decrease the sensitivity of vegetation and stream flows to short-term variations in weather and longer term climate trends (33, 36, 37, 38, 45).
+Beavers now have food and material available for building, maintaining and expanding their dam complexes and can begin enhancing and expanding on the changes initiated and maintained by wolves.
+These changes brought about by the actions of two species decreases the sensitivity of vegetation and stream flows to short-term variation in weather and longer term climate trends.

 The benefits continue.
 As wetland/riparian vegetation (woody and herbaceous) increases, the amount of carbon extracted from the atmosphere and stored increases.
 This carbon is held in the living plants and in the soil via roots and decaying organic matter.
-The increased carbon in the soil, in turn, increases the ability of the soil to hold more water which is then available for stream flow or for plant use (17, 49).
+The increased carbon in the soil, in turn, increases the ability of the soil to hold more water which is then available for stream flow or for plant use.
 Soil microbes, health and productivity increases.
 In addition to the living vegetation, the saturated wood in the beaver dams and the organic matter in the beaver ponds also store carbon.

 In summary, these water and carbon-based changes have a synergistic effect, contributing to and being enhanced by each other, providing us the following benefits:

-The author wishes to thank Ann Mehaffy, Nancy Coffelt, Robert Beschta, Wally Sykes, Anna Morgan-Hayes, Christo Morris, and Rebecca White for their review and suggestions related to content and flow of text and slideshow, Marcelina Cravat and Eric Katsuleres for their compelling 2018 documentary film “Dirt Rich” about climate change and solutions (2), Heidi Perryman of Worth a Dam/Martinez (58) for her vast knowledge and connections to all things beaver related, Pete Bengeyfield, Robert Beschta and Cheryl Reynolds for graciously providing photos, and to my colleagues and fellow researchers past and present for their excellent work and willingness to share it.
+The author wishes to thank Ann Mehaffy, Nancy Coffelt, Robert Beschta, Wally Sykes, Anna Morgan-Hayes, Christo Morris, and Rebecca White for their review and suggestions related to content and flow of text and slideshow, Marcelina Cravat and Eric Katsuleres for their compelling 2018 documentary film “Dirt Rich” about climate change and solutions, Heidi Perryman of Worth a Dam/Martinez for her vast knowledge and connections to all things beaver related, Pete Bengeyfield, Robert Beschta and Cheryl Reynolds for graciously providing photos, and to my colleagues and fellow researchers past and present for their excellent work and willingness to share it.
 And finally to our wild partners, thank you for what you give us daily, may we come to return the favors in abundance and with joy.